Unity-Technologies/usd-unity-sdk/README.md

 ## Samples

 The USD package also includes samples to help you get started.
-Please note, the way to get them varies depending on the Unity version you are using.
-See below.

-### Unity 2019.1 and Later

 Use Package Manager to import the samples into your Assets folder :

 ![USD .NET version](Images/USD_samples_import.png)

-### Previous versions

-Samples package can be downloaded from [Unity film-tv-toolbox repository](https://github.com/Unity-Technologies/film-tv-toolbox/tree/master/UsdSamples).

 # Features